sycombs/OfficialFortranFanclub_YoureAllFired/README.md

 # Minesweeper Project
 This is a project that is a mock minesweeper game made in python utilized from command line.

-1. Clone the repo and run python3 Play.py to initialize the game.
+1. Clone the repo and run python3 Host.py to initialize the game.

+2. For Co-op, run Host.py, select option 2, then run player2.py.

 **Warning**
 This game will not run on versions of python less than 3.6

 Must download colorama module "python3 -m pip install colorama"